oroinc/documentation/user_guide/channel_guide.rst

 Creating a Channel
 ------------------

-1. Go to *System --> Channels* page and click :guilabel:`Create Channel` button in the top right corner to get to the *Create Channel* page.
+1. Go to *System --> Channels* page and click :guilabel:`Create Channel` button at the top right corner to get to the *Create Channel* page.

 2. Define :ref:`General Details <user-guide-channel-guide-general>` of the Channel

-3. Define :ref:`Entities <user-guide-channel-guide-entities>`, details of which will be received from the channel's source.
+3. Define :ref:`Entities <user-guide-channel-guide-entities>`, details that will be received from the channel's source.

 4. Once you have finished adding the entities, use the *Save* function (click :guilabel:`Save and Close`